Give students detailed feedback on their work without the grading marathon. Save hours or days with ready-to-use results that you can review and edit.

 A powerful grader that can fluidly adapt to any subject and faculty direction.
 Our proprietary rubric engine interprets faculty instructions and builds rigorous, adaptable rubrics for any course or assessment format.

-The university faculty who built Grady are experts in cybersecurity, data privacy, cryptology, and information security.
+The university faculty who built Grady are experts in data privacy, cybersecurity, cryptology, and information security.
 They care deeply about Privacy and Ethical use of AI and Grady is a reflection of their commitment.

 FERPA